kinetic-flow/arcin-infinitas/README.md

 * Start the launcher
 * Settings
 * Press the button that resets all keybinds to DEFAULT.
+This is important!
-* Whatever you do, do not change the turntable settings.
+    * This firmware pretends to be the official infinitas controller, so the game detects this automatically and uses the correct key binds.
+Even if the key binds "seem" wrong in the UI, ignore it.
-* You *might* be able to rebind some keys.
-As of launch (August 4th, 2020), this doesn't seem to work properly - the game tends to ignore any key binds if you are using an infinitas controller (or this firmware which pretends to be one)
+* Do not change any key binds - it won't work.
     * This means you might need to re-wire some buttons to make it friendly for the game

 ## Details